Erico-droid/complex-multi-container-docker-application/README.md

-using docker to create multi-containers using redis, postgres, react and node
+using docker to create multi-containers using redis, nginx, postgres, react and node